-In December 2011, the Company implemented a workforce reduction of approximately 70 employees from all areas of the Company.
-The Company recorded \$4.2 million as a restructuring charge for the amount of one-time benefits provided to affected employees.
-Included in these costs was a net increase in non-cash stock-based compensation of \$0.4 million reflecting a modification of certain stock-based awards previously granted to the affected employees.
-Additionally, during 2011, in connection with excess and vacated facilities under long-term non-cancelable leases, the Company recorded \$0.7 million as a restructuring charge for the estimated future lease payments, less estimated sublease income, for these vacated facilities.
+In prior years, the Company implemented workforce reductions of employees from all areas of the Company.
+The Company recorded restructuring charges for the amount of one-time benefits provided to affected employees.
+Included in these costs was a net increase in non-cash, stock-based compensation reflecting a modification of certain stock-based awards previously granted to the affected employees.
+Additionally, in connection with excess and vacated facilities under long-term non-cancelable leases, the Company recorded a restructuring charge for the estimated future lease payments, less estimated sublease income, for these vacated facilities.
+For the three months ended March 31, 2013, the Company recorded additional restructuring charges related to a pending claim by an employee from a prior year workforce reduction.
+The pending claim is expected to be resolved during 2013.

-The following table summarizes the accrual and usage of the restructuring charges (in millions):
+The following table summarizes the accrual and usage of the restructuring charges (in thousands):

-Leases Severance Total Ending Balance, December 31, 2011 \$ 0.6 \$ 3.3 \$ 3.9 Restructuring charge \$ 0.1 0.1 Cash payments \$ (2.2) (2.2) Ending Balance, March 31, 2012 \$ 0.6 \$ 1.2 \$ 1.8 Current portion of accrued restructuring \$ 0.1 \$ 1.2 \$ 1.3 Long-term portion of accrued restructuring \$ 0.5 \$ \$ 0.5
+1 leases S everance Total Ending Balance, December 31, 2012 \$ 517 \$ 124 \$ 641 Restructuring charge - 431 431 Cash payments (29) (88) (117) Ending Balance, March 31, 2013 \$ 488 \$ 467 \$ 955 Current portion of accrued restructuring \$ 151 \$ 467 \$ 618 Long-term portion of accrued restructuring \$ 337 \$ \$ 337